GlumAir/Ranilspoultryinventorymanagementsystem/README.md

   Virrey, Weenz Jay N.

-  While Figma was utilized for the initial UI/UX wireframing and design concepts, this project represents a fully custom-engineered application.
-Our team handled the architecture and data handling for a functional system.
+  This system is a demonstration project.
+Although Figma was used for the initial UI/UX wireframing and design ideation, the application itself was fully custom-engineered.
+Our team designed and implemented the complete system architecture to deliver a   functional inventory management solution

   ## Running the code